MECHANICS OF MATERIALS

 - To introduce students to applications of stress and deformation relationships for structural members subjected to axial, torsional, and bending loads, and thin-walled pressure vessels.
 Students will study stress and deformation of structural members under combined loadings, stability of columns, nonsymmetrical bending, including indeterminate members.

-To take CVEN 305, you must have been admitted to upper level in Civil Engineering, and have received a passing grade (no D’s, F’s or I’s) in CVEN 221, MEEN 221, or equivalent, and completed MATH 251.
+To take CVEN 305, you must have been admitted to upper level in Civil Engineering, and have received a passing grade (no D’s, F’s or I’s) in CVEN 221 or MEEN 221 or equivalent, and completed MATH 251.

-- Graded weekly exams: Weekly quizzes 1 through at least 10, or more, depending on how many we can fit into the semester.
-They are worth 60% of your final grade.
+- Graded weekly exams: Weekly quizzes 1 through around 15, more or less, depending on how many we take.
+They comprise 60% of your final grade

 - Format for Exams and Quizzes